 When it comes to coffee, the real reason it’s good for fat loss is the caffeine.
 Caffeine has been well studied and has been shown to raise your metabolism, increase the oxidation of fatty cells, and increase your exercise performance, which leads to greater exertion and calories burnt.
 You could argue that coffee is nature’s best fat burner.

 HIIT stands for High-Intensity Interval Training and it’s all the rage at the minute.
 F45, Crossfit, and other group fitness classes are all HIIT activities and understandably so.
 The workouts are loaded with fat burning exercises designed to raise your metabolism and increase your propensity for fat loss.

 The reason HIIT training is so beneficial for weight loss is that the constant variations in intensity and activity boost your heart rate and your metabolism long after the fat-burning workout finishes.
 With the ease at which you can elevate your heart rate, HIIT training remains one of the quickest ways to lose fat.

 Probiotics are different types of living bacteria that are great for your digestive health.
 The importance of gut health cannot be understated, with scientists basically labelling the gut as the body’s second brain.
 It has the huge task of turning the things you consume into cells, energy, and everything you need to function.
 Probiotics help your gut perform better, so they’re an important part of a healthy diet.

 Certain probiotics have also shown promising effects on fat loss.
-One of these probiotics, Lactobacillus gasseri, has even been found to target belly fat specifically, and has favourable anti-obesity effects.
+One of these probiotics, Lactobacillus gasseri, was found to target belly fat specifically in one study, and has favourable anti-obesity effects.
 The best sources of probiotics are yoghurt, kefir, kombucha, and supplements.